lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/FunctionUsageGuide.rst

 - With the servo gimbal, you can also say:

- - Shake your head left/right
+ - "Shake your head left/right"
- - Scan left, right, and up.
+ - "Scan left, right, and up."
- - Shaking head left and right
+ - "Shaking head left and right"
- - Look up
+ - "Look up"
- - Nod
+ - "Nod"
 …

 .. attention::